There is an update to this article, click here to read the BS6701:A1 2017 & BS7671 18th Edition Updates.

 This is the most significant change to structured cabling and infrastructure design in over a decade – act now to ensure you are up to date.

-If your documentation does not refer to these Standards and you would like assistance in creating a template or individual Project Specification, please contact firstname.lastname@example.org, or call Connectix Cabling Systems on 01376-346600.
+If your documentation does not refer to these Standards and you would like assistance in creating a template or individual Project Specification, please contact firstname.lastname@example.org or email@example.com, or call Connectix Cabling Systems on 01376-346600.

 Connectix is a British based manufacturer of copper cabling systems, fibre optic connectivity and racks and enclosures for IT systems used in LANs, Data Centers, fibre metropolitan networks, harsh environment applications, broadcasting and residential, smart home and FTTx/telecom applications.